petsy/GoGrinder/gogrinder/README.md

 GoGrinder core
 =========================

 This is the GoGrinder core package.
-Please start here if you are looking for an overview on GoGrinder.

-... or here for documentation here
+Please start with the [GoGrinder README](/README.md) as an overview.